 Unfortunately, everything goes rapidly south when you realise how many tasks you’re expected to do to earn a very small amount of money.
 If you have a look at the screenshot above, you’ll see what I mean.

-Drawing three boxes around a logo?
-That sounds simple enough – until you see you have to do it 1000 times to earn 75 cents.
+Choosing the correct label for food in an image?
+That sounds simple enough – until you see you have to do it 1000 times to earn 20 cents.
 That isn’t just a low rate, it’s utterly ludicrous.